Brief CV

 Williams College

-Associate Professor of Comparative and Japanese Literature.
+Chair and Edward Dorr Griffin Professor of Comparative Literature.
 Program in Comparative Literature.
-2009 - present.
+2003 – present.

 University of California, Riverside